-In this paper, we investigated the spatial structure of food webs from a functional perspective.
-Building on the Eltonian niche concept, we showed that species interacting in a large food web can be aggregated into a few dozen trophic groups of species with the same role in the food web using a novel network science approach, the stochastic block model.
+In this paper, we investigated the spatial structure of food web from a functional perspective.
+Building on the Eltonian niche concept, we showed that species interacting in a large food web can be aggregated into a few dozen trophic groups of species with the same role in the food web by using a novel network science approach, the stochastic block model.
 We then showed that trophic groups were coherent with the trophic level, trophic specialization, functional traits and taxonomy of species within them.
-Second, our analysis revealed a latitudinal gradient in trophic diversity (richness of trophic groups) that varied with the well-known species richness gradient, but was also additionally explained by environmental conditions (e.g. warmer temperatures, mild seasonality) and net primary productivity.
+Second, our analysis revealed a latitudinal gradient in trophic diversity (richness of trophic groups) that varies with the well-known species richness gradient, but is also additionally explained by environmental conditions (e.g. warmer temperatures, mild seasonality) and net primary productivity.
 Taken together, these results show that the Eltonian niche provides an unmatched opportunity to unveil the structure and function of large food webs at a continental scale.

-4.1 | Recovering species' Eltonian niche from large food webs with the stochastic block model implies a hierarchy in the food web that is not always relevant (Cousins, 1987; Polis & Strong, 1996).
-This is especially important for other types of networks (e.g. multiple interaction types (Pilosof, Porter, Pascual, & Kéfi, 2017)) where there are many loops and no clear trophic levels.
-Conceptually, the trophic groups resulting from the stochastic block model are linked to trophic guilds since they represent a group of species that exploit the same resources, that is that have a similar role in a food web (Simberloff & Dayan, 1991).
+Recovering species' Eltonian niche from large food webs with the stochastic block model

+The stochastic block model goes further in capturing the different dimensions of a species role in the food web than the trophic level concept, which overlooks important aspects of species' ecological role such as their taxonomy, trophic specialization and biological traits (Cirtwill et al., 2018).
+In addition, the trophic level is a concept that implies a hierarchy in the food web that is not always relevant (Cousins, 1987; Polis & Strong, 1996).
+This is especially important for other types of networks (e.g. multiple interaction types (Pilosof, Porter, Pascual, & Kéfi, 2017) where there are many loops and no clear trophic levels.
+Conceptually, the trophic groups resulting from the stochastic block model are linked to trophic guilds since they represent a group of species that exploit the same resources, i.e. that have a similar role in a food web (Simberloff & Dayan, 1991).
 However, the two approaches differ in methodology: while guilds are usually based on expert opinion, the stochastic block model explicitly uses the interaction network.
 Such a data-driven approach to identify species roles has the potential to bring to light some similarities between pairs of species that otherwise might have been ignored.
 In other words, the stochastic block model enables to bridge the gap between network theory and functional ecology (Gravel et al., 2016).